RicardoD4W/RicardoD4w/README.md

 - 🌍  I'm based in Spain
 - 🖥️  See my portfolio [here](https://mnf.red/0c10d54d-6d87-467f-8749-604570f437da/timeline)
 - ✉️  You can contact me at [ricardodeveloper03work@gmail.com](mailto:ricardodeveloper03work@gmail.com)
-- 🤝  I'm open to collaborating on All kinds of projects
+- 🤝  I'm open to collaborating on all kinds of projects

 ### Skills